earlywarningtoolbox/spatial_warnings/README.md

 at a threshold represents a critical or bifurcation point, and can give rise to irreversible *catastrophic shifts* when associated with irreversibility.
 A growing body of litterature suggests that a dynamical system should exhibit certain measurable properties around those critical points.

-Based on those properties, a set of spatial indicators of those critical points have been developed and fall withing several broad categories.
+This package aims at providing a preactical set of tools for the detection of upcoming critical points in spatial datasets, by using indicators based on those properties.
+Those indicators fall within broad categories around which the package is centered:

   * "Generic" spatial indicators
   * Patch-size distribution
   * Fractal and periodic geometry

-The package also provides several helper functions associated with the use of binary matrices such as patch-labelling functions.
+More extensive information is provided in the vignette file included in the package.

 ## Original authors and License

 This package is derived from the [work of Dakos et al.](https://github.com/earlywarningtoolbox/spatial_warnings) on early warnings signals (see also the reference website for the [early-warnings signals toolbox](http://www.early-warning-signals.org/)).

-## License
+### License

 The MIT License (MIT)